-A two-dimensional array can be generated easily using two nested For Loops, i.e. by placing one For Loop inside the other as shown in below Figure.
-In this case the outer loop will correspond to the rows of the array and the inner one to the columns.
+A TWO-DIMENSIONAL ARRAY can be generated easily using two nested For Loops, i.e. by placing one For Loop inside the other as shown below Figure.
+In this case, the outer loop will correspond to the rows of the array and the inner one to the columns.
 In the example shown in Figure, the two-dimensional array generated consists of five rows and four columns.

-Scalar values are indicated by thin wire, one-dimensional arrays are indicated by a thick wire and two-dimensional arrays are indicated by two wires with color appropriate to the data type.
-Arrays of larger dimensions are also indicated by two wires, but with a greater spacing.
-A three-dimensional (3D) array, a (i, j, k) will have ‘i’ indicating the page, ‘j’ the row and ‘k’ the column.
+Scalar values are indicated by a thin wire, ONE-DIMENSIONAL ARRAYS are indicated by a thick wire and two-dimensional arrays are indicated by two wires with color appropriate to the data type.
+Arrays of larger dimensions are also indicated by two wires, but with greater spacing.
+A three-dimensional (3D) array, a (i, j, k) will have ‘i’ indicating the page, ‘j’ the row, and ‘k’ the column.
 One can consider the array to be like a pack of cards, with the page indicating the card in the deck.
 All indices start from zero.
-The below Figure shows the wires corresponding to a scalar as well as one-dimensional, two-dimensional and three-dimensional arrays.
+The below Figure shows the wires corresponding to a scalar as well as one-dimensional, two-dimensional, and three-dimensional arrays.

 String Data Type

-LabVIEW represents numeric data as floating-point numbers, the fixed-point numbers, the integers, the unsigned integers, also complex numbers.
-The Double and Single precision as well as Complex numeric data is represented with the color orange in LabVIEW.
-The all Integer numeric data is represented with the color blue.
+LabVIEW represents numeric data as floating-point numbers, fixed-point numbers, the integers, the unsigned integers, also complex numbers.
+The Double and Single precision, as well as Complex numeric data, is represented with the color orange in LabVIEW.
+All Integer numeric data is represented with the color blue.

 Most Express VIs accepts and/or returns the dynamic data type, that appears as a dark blue terminal.